wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    <br /><br />

 All other nations in the world exclusively use the Celsius scale when measuring temperature.
-The Celsius is named for the astronomer Anders Celsius, who developed a scale in 1742.
+The Celsius is named for the Swedish astronomer Anders Celsius, who developed a scale in 1742.
+The 100-degree range of the Celsius scale -- from freezing at 0 degrees to boiling at 100 (at sea level)-- made the Celsius scale a natural fit to be a part of the metric system.

+The equivalent of a Celsius temperature of 21.1 is 70 on the Fahrenheit scale.

-The Fahrenheit scale was initially proposed in 1724 by the Dutch-German-Polish physicist physicist Daniel Gabriel Fahrenheit.
+BTW The Fahrenheit scale was initially proposed in 1724 by the Dutch-German-Polish physicist physicist Daniel Gabriel Fahrenheit.
 The scale is defined by two fixed points: 32 °F (the freezing point of water) and 212 °F (the boiling point of water).